AlfredoRamos/urbanlifestyle-sddm-theme/README.md

 - Copy all files and directories into `/usr/share/sddm/themes/urbanlifestyle/`

 ### Usage
-- Open up your `/etc/sddm.conf` file and set `urbanlifestyle` as your current theme
+- Open up your configuration file and set `urbanlifestyle` as your current theme

 ```shell
 [Theme]
 # Current theme name
 Current=urbanlifestyle
 ```

+For more info, please refer to [SDDM configuration](https://github.com/sddm/sddm/wiki/0.16.0-Release-Announcement#configuration).

 ### Configuration
 You can change some theme settings to fit your preferences, these values are located in the [theme.conf](https://github.com/AlfredoRamos/urbanlifestyle-sddm-theme/blob/master/theme.conf) file.